Statistics

 After setting how many Plays to run, Session Stats summarizes the final result of each Play.
 Results include the average and median Final Net, win/loss ratio, stop loss and stop win hit rates, and the average Hands and Rounds per Play.
 The screen also includes a simple distribution chart so users can quickly see the profit/loss spread at the end of each Play.

 A summary for each Play is also kept below, including Final Net, Rounds, Hands, and End Reason.
 This design is mainly meant to support stop loss, stop win, and bankroll-management decisions, making it more realistic than only looking at large Round Stats.
-Blackjack still has high variance, so one simulation can differ clearly from theoretical EV.
+Counting simulations can still differ clearly from theoretical EV because short-term swings remain meaningful, especially with larger bet spreads.
 Running the same strategy several times helps check whether the result distribution is stable.